 The standard Philips Hue app does all of the basics that you could want, from letting you control your smart lightbulbs' colour and dimming level to choosing from different scenes to match your mood.
-That's about it, though – there's nothing more fun than that in there.
+That's about it, though – there's nothing more fun than that in there - at least until version 3.0 lands later this year.

 It doesn't have to be this way though, because the Hue app is really only the start of how you can control your smart bulbs.
 Thanks to Philips' surprisingly open and mature API, third-party developers can write their own apps that directly control your lightbulbs.